-- If the fire alarms sounds, evacuate immediately. - Know where the pull stations are in your building. - ❖ Know two ways out of every area of your building, including laundry rooms and other common areas, in the event of a fire or other emergency.
-It can be a door or a window, and make sure that everyone, including children, is physically able to open all doors and windows in your apartment. - Know where your meeting place is outside. - Never use an elevator in the event of a fire, unless directed to do so by the Fire Department. - Keep hallway and stairwell doors closed at all times to prevent the spread of smoke. - ❖ Keep all hallways, stairwells, and exits clear.
-These are your exit routes and using these areas for storage not permitted.
+- If the fire alarm sounds, evacuate immediately. - Know where the pull stations are in your building. - Know two ways out of every area of your building, including laundry rooms and other common areas, in the event of a fire or other emergency.
+It can be a door or a window, and make sure that everyone, including children, is physically able to open all doors and windows in your apartment. - Window and door locks should open easily from inside.
+Check to be sure that windows and doors haven't been sealed shut with paint or caulking, or nailed shut; if they have, arrange for someone to break the seals all around your home or remove the nails. - Know where your meeting place is outside. - Never use an elevator in the event of a fire, unless directed to do so by the Fire Department. - Keep hallway, stairwell, and apartment doors closed at all times to prevent the spread of smoke and fire. - Keep all hallways, stairwells, and exits clear.
+As well, make sure there is a clear path through any common areas in hallways where furniture may be placed.
+These are your exit routes and using these areas for storage is not permitted.